 National City is a very small town located in the state of Michigan.
 With a population of 1,907 people and just one neighborhood, National City is the 364th largest community in Michigan.

-Overall, National City’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+National City’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 In National City, however, the average commute to work is quite long.
 On average, people spend 33.70 minutes each day getting to work, which is significantly higher than the national average.

-Being a small town, National City does not have a public transit system used by locals to get to and from work.
+National City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of National City citizens is a little higher than the average for US cities and towns: 21.39% of adults in National City have at least a bachelor's degree.